3 Interfacing with GIS

 On the other hand, we have young geoscientists and first-time programmers who have never studied GIS before, and who really struggle learning the technology as it is today.
 The widespread emphasis on machine representation and software engineering has created a gap between the developers and the users of GIS software.
 A typical gap the Julia programming language helps to close.

-We decided to limit our interface with existing GIS technology to input and output (IO) of files.
+We decided to limit our interface with existing GIS technology to input and output (IO) of files while it matures.
 This gives users of the framework the chance to

 It creates an ecosystem where users can become contributors and maintainers of the framework, without any knowledge of a second programming language.